-Predator UAV has evolved into a trusted component in USAF's warfighting inventory.
+Predator UAV has evolved into a vital component of USAF's warfighting inventory.
 A Predator system includes four air vehicles, a ground control station, satellite link, and about 55 personnel for 24-hour operations.
-The Predator crew comprises a pilot and two sensor operators.
+The Predator crew comprises a pilot and two sensor operators

 DOD first used the advanced concept technology demonstration (ACTD) Predator in 1995 to support Provide Promise.
-In 1997, USAF took over the Predator program, and in 1999, while the UAV was still in development, the service deployed the system operationally for surveillance missions over Bosnia and Iraq.
+In 1997, USAF took over the Predator program, and in 1999, while the UAV was still in development, the service deployed the system operationally for surveil-lance missions over Bosnia and Iraq.
 In July 2001, USAF successfully experimented with Predators armed with Hellfire missiles, and the system has since been used to attack targets in Afghanistan, Yemen, and Iraq.
 USAF changed the designation for Predator A to MQ-1 to denote its multimission capability for both reconnaissance and strike.
+All RQ-1 aircraft have been or will be retrofitted for MQ-1 configuration.

 MQ-1 designates the weaponized Predator A. It carries an MTS sensor ball supplied by Raytheon in place of the Wescam sensor ball.
-The MTS provides a laser target designator with EO/IR sensors in a single package when the age, where, previously, one video camera had to be removed to house a laser designator.
-The SAR is removed to make room for some of the laser designator equipment.
+The MTS provides a laser target designator with EO/IR sensors in a single package.
+The SAR must be removed to make room for some of the laser designator equipment.
+The MQ-1 can be controlled via direct line of sight or via satellite from a remote location.
+Today, most Predator missions are controlled remotely from the US.